PreciousEnahoro/unrecognized-healthcare-access-risk/README.md

    Predicted risk was compared to official HPSA designation status to identify misalignment.

 4. **Classification**
-   Counties were categorized into:
-   - **High-Risk Not Designated**
-   - **Officially Designated**
-   - **Not Designated (Lower Expected Risk)**

-5. **Analysis**
-   Geographic patterns and structural drivers were analyzed to understand differences between recognized and unrecognized high-risk areas.

-👉 The approach is designed to be extensible to other domains where structural risk and official designation may diverge.

----

-## Classification Framework

 Counties are classified based on predicted risk and official designation:

 - **High-Risk Not Designated:** High predicted access risk without official shortage designation
 - **Officially Designated:** Counties currently identified as shortage areas
 - **Not Designated (Lower Expected Risk):** Counties with lower predicted risk and no designation

+5. **Analysis**
+   Geographic patterns and structural drivers were analyzed to understand differences between recognized and unrecognized high-risk areas.

+The approach is designed to be extensible to other domains where structural risk and official designation may diverge.

 ---